 There’s no such thing as a typical 9-5 any more, and a run of the mill work bag doesn’t cut it.
 The Knack Pack is designed to replace multiple bags in your life, making it the perfect bag for those who work remotely.

-The Knack Pack is the best bag for digital nomads and those telecommuting from home, as Knackpackers can easily switch from “work mode” to living life, storing both their tech and everyday items in one bag.
+The Knack Backpack is the best bag for digital nomads and those telecommuting from home, as Knackpackers can easily switch from “work mode” to living life, storing both their tech and everyday items in one bag.

 Do you have tips on working remotely?
 Share them below!